yazi-rs/yazi-rs.github.io/docs/resources.md

 - [yazi-prompt.sh](https://github.com/Sonico98/yazi-prompt.sh) - Display an indicator in your prompt when running inside a yazi subshell.

+## 🛠️ Utilities

+- [icons-brew.yazi](https://github.com/lpnh/icons-brew.yazi) - Make a hot `theme.toml` for your Yazi icons with your favorite color palette.

 ## 💖 Add yours

 We are so happy to add your plugin to this page!